Arki or Baghal State in Himachal Pradesh

 Thereafter in 1850 AD, Raja Kishen Chand added the beautiful murals and frescoes in the 'Pahari School' of miniature paintings in the fort palace.
 The frescoes provide the most accurate record of the contemporary life of nearby Punjab hill states including that of Himachal Pradesh.

 The Arki Fort Palace is the private property of former Raja Rajendra Singh.
-A part of it is being used as residence by the royal family, while another part has been converted into a heritage resort.
-The well-maintained suits of the resort reflect the grandeur and splendor of regality.
+A part of it is being used as a residence by the royal family, while another part has been converted into a heritage resort.
+The well-maintained suites of the resort reflect the grandeur and splendor of royalty.
 The old photographs of late Rajas are also displayed in the rooms.
-It provides excellent view of the snow covered mountain ranges of Shimla, Kasauli and Subathu, the famous tourist destinations of the state.
+It provides an excellent view of the snow covered mountain ranges of Shimla, Kasauli, and Subathu, the famous tourist destinations of the state.

 A section of the ruined fort is also being used by the Home Guards.
 The historical legends and artistic creations are associated with the fort.